The Trucking Terms Your Mom Warned You About

 An individual, partnership, or corporation engaged in the business of transporting goods or persons; a trucking company.

 “Citizens band” two-way radio for which no license is required by the FCC.
+Read why CB radios make an ideal gift for truck drivers.

 Commercial Driver's License; a type of driver’s license mandated by the Commercial Motor Vehicle Act of 1986 that establish minimum national standards.